Virginia Foxx: Hurricane Katrina

-Health care debate

-When commenting on the House version of the reform bill that funds counseling for end-of-life issues, Foxx said, "Republicans have a better solution that won't put the government in charge of people's health care" and "[The plan] is pro-life because it will not put seniors in a position of being put to death by their government."
-She later said, "we have more to fear from the potential of the Affordable Health Care for America Act passing than we do from any terrorist right now in any country."

-Turkish American Caucus

-Foxx has been a member of the Congressional Caucus on Turkey and Turkish Americans since 2005.
-Her former son-in-law, Mustafa Özdemir, is a Turkish businessman.

 Opposition to birthright citizenship

 In January 2013, Foxx co-sponsored legislation that would stop children born in the United States to undocumented parents from gaining citizenship.

-Trump impeachment
+First Trump impeachment

 On December 18, 2019, Foxx voted against both articles of impeachment (abuse of power and obstruction of Congress) of President Donald Trump.

 House security

-In May 2021, Foxx became the fifth Republican representative to be fined for evading metal detectors put in place outside the chamber after the January 2021 storming of the Capitol.
+In May 2021, Foxx became the fifth Republican representative to be fined for evading metal detectors put in place outside the chamber after the January 6 United States Capitol attack.
 Foxx ran through the magnetometer, setting it off, and ignored officers attempting to prevent her entering the House floor.